 Knoxville consistently enjoys one of the lowest unemployment rates in Tennessee.
-Go to the Tennessee Deparment of Labor and Workforce Development's site to see the current unemployment rate.
+Go to the Tennessee Deparment of Labor and Workforce Development's site to see the most recently published unemployment rate.
 For current job openings, check out the job board at iKnowKnoxville or the Knoxville News Sentinel.

 3. What is the weather like?
 What are the winters and summers like?

 One of the biggest selling points to many residents is the fact that Knoxville enjoys all four seasons.
 In the summer, average high temperatures peak at around 90 degrees.
 In winter, the coldest months see the average low fall just below freezing.
 Of course, life in the mountains is a bit colder with temperatures typically 10-20 degrees lower than in the valley.
 The Weather Channel has a great resource to see Knoxville's average temperature by month or current weather information.

 4. What are the best or safest parts of Knoxville to live in?

 Natives typically break Knoxville into four areas of town based on cardinal direction: north, west, east, and south.
 West Knoxville and West Knox County have seen the most commercial and residential growth in recent years while many residents prefer the charm of North and East Knoxville's more established neighborhoods.
 South Knoxville encompasses all of the community south of the Tennessee River, boasts the Urban Wilderness, and provides the most direct access to the Great Smoky Mountains.
 The U.S. Census Bureau has more information on Knoxville broken down by zip code.

 Knoxville boasts the strongest public schools of any urban area in Tennessee.
 With 89 public schools in Knox County and many other quality private educational facilities, your family is sure to find a facility to meet every educational need.
 To find out more about public schools in Knox County, head to Knox County Schools' website.

 6. What types of recreational activities are there for children?